 There is only one cookie that makes our “Love It” list.
 Trios Cookies are gluten free and a great option for that sugar fix.

 There are no white carbs and no white processed flour and all ingredients can actually be found in your kitchen.
 Unfortunately, these are not sold by every troop but definitely worth grabbing if you do see them.

 A few cookies make our “Like It” list.
 Cranberry Citrus Crisps are good because the first ingredient is whole grain.
 They contain no high-fructose corn syrup and no artificial colors, ﬂavors or sweeteners.
 The one downside is while they say they have “real fruit,” that actually means they contain dried cranberries with sugar on them.

 Shortbread Cookies have also made the list but only because they have about half the amount of sugar than the other cookies have.
 The first ingredient is white flour, but they’re the lowest in sugar, with just one teaspoon sugar per 4-cookie serving.

-Although all of these are considered Vegan, Peanut Butter Patties (Tagalongs), Lemonades Cookies, Thanks-A-Lot Cookies, Peanut Butter Sandwiches (Do-Si-Dos), Caramel Delites and Thin Mints contain half a day’s worth of added sugar per serving.
-Each one has a main ingredient of white flour or sugar.
+Although all of these are considered vegan, Peanut Butter Patties (Tagalongs), Lemonades Cookies, Thanks-A-Lot Cookies, Peanut Butter Sandwiches (Do-Si-Dos), Caramel Delites and Thin Mints all contain nearly half a day’s worth of added sugar per serving.
+Each one also has a main ingredient of white flour or sugar.